 We all have a “wolf voice” inside us.
 Your negative self-talk is the evil wolf resulting in negative outcomes and your positive self-talk is the good wolf resulting in positive outcomes.
 The thoughts you feed your mind with, are the thoughts that will win the day.

-If you are constantly feeding your mind with negative thoughts, consider the impact this has on you personally, your career and your business.
+If you are constantly feeding your mind with negative thoughts, consider the impact this has on you personally, your life, your career, and your business.

 - I’m no good at selling ……